Veilza/cofdutils/README.md

 Those that assist in contributing to the project will be listed here!
 Though I expect no help, if anyone provides any assistance I'll be more than happy to pull code in.

 ### Changelog
+#### 0.1.2
+* Localization added!
+Now all the pieces of the menu pull from the language file, which can be expanded later to include other languages.

 #### 0.1.1
 * Reworked some functions and cleaned various bits of code up, plus tweaked setting names for futureproofing.